KDE/kdewin-installer/readme.txt

 -  gui-installer: changing compiler type is not possible when install root is changed to a location where no packages are installed
    -> run 'del "%APPDATA%\kde\installer.ini" ' on command line and restart installer

+-  gui-installer: is is not possible to deselect eigen and gmm package

 TODO
 ====